Logo preload

 The benefits of using a driver vehicle inspection report app

-Fortunately, today’s mobile technology makes it easy for drivers to complete and submit DVIRs using just the smartphone that’s already at their fingertips.
-Fleet supervisors and administrators can then access these reports instantly to ensure their drivers are following protocols to keep their vehicles in working order and their organization in compliance.
+Fortunately, modern mobile technology simplifies this process.
+Now, drivers can complete and submit DVIRs with just their smartphones.
+Fleet supervisors and administrators can access these reports instantly.
+This ensures drivers follow protocols, keeping vehicles in order and the organization compliant.

 Mobile DVIRs can also help carriers streamline the repair process by triggering maintenance notifications and orders for parts to get out-of-commission vehicles back on the road faster.
 And with secure cloud storage, managers can provide proof of inspection and repairs in seconds.